Blog Layout

 A client recently shared with us that she followed our advice to ask her network of peers for recruiter referrals.
 She shared she felt awkward about reaching out to those with a similar job title and experience about openings, so she tried asking for recruiter referrals.
 Within a few weeks, she received several calls and many of the recruiters shared they had heard her name mentioned multiple times by others.

-This article focuses on the steps to take for best results.
+This article focuses on the four steps to take for best results.

 Target Peers in Your Network